techlib/celus/docs/advanced-topics.rst

 Advanced topics
 ===============

-This part describes more involved and technically demanding features of Celus.
+This part describes more involved and technically demanding features of CELUS.

 .. toctree::
    :maxdepth: 3